Last updated May 16, 2023

 - To fully open the preview, you can either tap on it or swipe upwards from the bottom.

-To report phishing emails received via Outlook, please click the “Report Phish” button on the toolbar/ribbon located at the top of your page (or in the “…” for the newest version of O365).
-This action will send the questionable email to the UW–Madison Cybersecurity Operations Center (CSOC) for review.
+To report phishing emails received via Outlook, please click the “Report Suspicious” button (images shown below) in the top ribbon/toolbar, or click the ellipses (…) to expand a drop-down menus to see the new add-in.
+This action will send the questionable email to the security team for review.

 What are the advantages of blocking automatic picture/image downloads in email messages?